 You may be instructed to elevate your legs above your heart several times a day.
 Long-term use of compression stockings may be recommended to prevent blood pooling in your legs.
 If you are overweight or obese, losing weight and then maintaining a healthy weight can lower the pressure placed on your venous system.
 Avoid smoking, prolonged standing or sitting, extremes of temperature and overly tight shoes and socks.
 Finally, regular exercise and walking are essential for continuing to improve calf muscle pump function and promote good circulation.

-Contact The Vein Center of Florida & South Baldwin for Venous Ulcer Treatment With Dr. Jimenez
+Contact The Vein Center of Florida & South Baldwin for Venous Evaluation and Treatment With Dr. Jimenez

 Call The Vein Center of Florida today at 1-800-910-VEIN (8346), or visit our contact page to request a free vein screening.
 We serve The Emerald Coast and beyond from offices conveniently located in Pensacola and Destin, Florida, and Foley, Alabama.